A Double Layered Water Cherenkov Detector Array for Gamma-Ray Astronomy: Array Simulations

-To show the effect of various materials in the upper chamber for double-layered WCDs (3.8\,m diameter, 2.5\,m upper depth, 0.5\,m lower depth, with 8" PMTs), we again implement a template-based maximum likelihood method to discriminate between $\gamma$-ray and hadron induced air showers for the array shown in Fig.~\ref{fig:ref_array}.
+To show the effect of various materials in the upper chamber for double-layered WCDs (3.8\,m diameter, 2.5\,m upper depth, 0.5\,m lower depth, with 8-inch PMTs), we again implement a template-based maximum likelihood method to discriminate between $\gamma$-ray and hadron induced air showers.
 We simulate an ensemble of vertical $\gamma$-ray and proton initiated showers following an E$^{-2}$ spectrum up to 100\,TeV energy, with shower core location at the centre of the array.
 Fig.~\ref{fig:ghsep_efficiency} shows the derived $\gamma$/hadron separation efficiency (excluding a 40\,m region around the core) for different material combinations.
-It is seen that a background rejection power of $\sim$10$^{3}$ can be achieved at reconstructed energies (a simple model taking into account only the total number of photo-electrons seen in all of the upper chambers of the array) of a few TeV (2- 7 TeV) with high $\gamma$-ray efficiency.
+We see that a background rejection power of $\sim$10$^{3}$ can be achieved at reconstructed energies (a simple model taking into account only the total number of photo-electrons seen in all of the upper chambers of the array) of a few TeV (2- 7 TeV) with high $\gamma$-ray efficiency.
 The separation power improves in all cases with one or more white surface(s).

+From Fig.~\ref{fig:ghsep_efficiency} we find a background efficiency of $3\times10^{-4}$ keeping good gamma efficiency for entirely white double-layered WCDs (3.8\,m diameter, 2.5\,m upper depth, 0.5\,m lower depth, with 8-inch PMTs).
+At similar energies this is at least a factor $\sim30$ improvement in rejection power compared to HAWC \citep{Abeysekara_2017} and LHAASO \citep{2021ChPhC..45h5002A}.
+This improvement factor is extremely promising despite the somewhat idealised nature of the simulations (showers only from zenith, at the array centre, and neglecting uncorrelated noise hits) as the performance in the final array would likely be significantly improved by the inclusion of additional parameters or more sophisticated treatment of the muon-based rejection.